Oconnery/DirectX12_Minecraft_Clone/README.md

 A Direct X12 graphics engine with some aspects inspired by the Minecraft engine.
 Made for a Games Graphics Programming assignment.

-Work Done By Oisin:
+Work done by Oisin:
 - Animated textures (water).
-- Day/Night cycle including changing sky colour, lighting and sound effects to represent the time of day.
+- Created a day/night cycle including changing sky colour, lighting and sound effects to represent the time of day.
 - A free camera.